franciscop/server/docs/documentation/README.md

 ## Basic usage

-Some of the main components are the main function on itself, [router](/documentation/router/) and [reply](/documentation/reply/).
+Some of the components are the main function on itself, [router](/documentation/router/) and [reply](/documentation/reply/).
 The main function accepts first an optional object for [the options](/documentation/options/), and then as many [middleware](#middleware) or arrays of middleware as wanted:

 ```js
 const server = require('server');